Police band (music): Peru

 The Band of the National Police of Peru was established in 1906 and has been named, by presidential decree, the "official band of the Peruvian state".
 It is the country's principal police band, which while serving as one of two presidential bands also serves as the ceremonial role for the National Police.
 In parades, it forms wearing the national flag colours in their service dress uniforms.

 United States

 Police bands in the United States are organized based on the different police departments in various cities, such as the NYPD Police Band.
 The oldest police band in the country is the Milwaukee Police Band from Wisconsin, where it serves as the official musical unit of the Milwaukee Police Department.
 Outside of the traditional marching band format, American police bands take various forms, such as a small ensemble or a large concert band.
 Examples of the non-traditional bands include Side by Side from the District of Columbia Metropolitan Police Department and the Los Angeles Police Department Concert Band.
+There are also a number of pipe bands.
 In the late 1800s, many Irish immigrants took law enforcement jobs in place of naturalized citizens who deemed them undesirable.
-Many undertook this professions to establish a part of Irish culture, bringing the tradition of playing bagpipes at parades, ceremonies, and funerals.
+Many undertook this professions to establish a part of Irish culture, bringing the tradition of playing bagpipes at parades, ceremonies, and funerals - and thus establishing the US police pipe band culture.